 Copper tubes are embedded in the outside diameter of the shot sleeve.

-A series of gun-drilled holes are located along the length of the shot sleeve under the pour spout, and connected to similar holes around the die end of the shot sleeve.
+For larger shot sleeves, to avoid too much variation in thermal expansion, a series of gun-drilled holes are located along the length of the shot sleeve under the pour spout, and connected to similar holes around the die end of the shot sleeve.

 A thermal control unit can be used to manage the temperature and flow of a medium, usually oil, to improve control of the shot sleeve temperature and dimensions during production